Diverticulitis Treatment in Lahore | Best Proctologist at ZB Hospital

 - An abscess, which occurs when pus collects in the pouch

-- An abnormal passageway between sections of bowel or the bowel and bladder.
+- An abnormal passageway between sections of the bowel or the bowel and bladder.

 - Peritonitis, which can occur if the diseased or inflamed pouch ruptures, spilling intestinal insides into your abdominal cavity.
 Peritonitis is a medical backup and requires immediate diverticulitis treatment.